 The single byte following this instruction byte indicates whether a given function is turned on or off, with the least significant bit (Bit 0) controlling the lower function.
 In this case F13, and the most significant bit (bit 7) controlling the higher function.
 In this case F20.
 A value of “1” in F for a given function shall indicate the function is “on” while a value of “0” in F for a given function shall indicate a given function is “off”.
 It is recommended, but not required, that the status of these functions be saved in decoder storage such as NVRAM.
 It is not required, and should not be assumed that the state of these functions is constantly refreshed by the command station.
 Command Stations that generate these packets, and which are not periodically refreshing these functions, must send at least two repetitions of these commands when any function state is changed.
 When operations mode acknowledgment is enabled, receipt of an F13-F20 Function Control packet shall be acknowledged accordingly with an operations mode acknowledgement.
 Consult the Technical Note(s), TN-4-05, for additional information on this instruction.

-2.3.7.6 CCCCC = 11111: F21-F28 Function Control
+GGGGG = 11111: F21-F28 Function Control

 Sub-instruction “11111” is a two byte instruction and provides for control of eight (8) additional auxiliary functions F21-F28.